-Addressing LGBTQ+ Suicide Rates: The Impact of Oppression and How Trauma Therapy Can Help
+Addressing LGBTQ+ Suicide Rates: The Impact of Oppression and How Trauma Therapy and Counseling for Teens Can Help

 41% of LGBTQ youth seriously considered attempting suicide in the past year.